oracle-livelabs/adb/adb-gcp/migrate-to-adb/migrate-to-adb.md

 - Note down the **Access key** and **Secret** in a notepad.

+## Task 2: Upload the Dump file to Google Cloud Storage Bucket

+- Download the dump file [here](https://storage.cloud.google.com/vvbucketttt/HR.dmp).

+- From the Google Cloud Console, under **Cloud Storage** go to **Buckets** to create a Cloud Storage Bucket.
+Click **CREATE** to create a bucket.
+For this workshop we will name the bucket **gcpdatapump**.

+- Once the bucket is created.
+Upload the dump file under the **gcpdatapump** bucket.

-## Task 2: Set up User credentials in your target autonomous database
+## Task 3: Set up User credentials in your target autonomous database

 Now that we have the Access key and the Secret, let's set up the target database to read from the Google Cloud Storage and import data.